seek-oss/skuba/.changeset/late-timers-develop.md

 'skuba': patch
 ---

-lint: Avoid patching renovate config when it already extends a seek-jobs or seek-asia configuration.
+lint: Avoid patching renovate config when it already extends a seek-jobs or seekasia configuration.